schlepfilter/nodp/doc/Intro.md

 ## Programming with a graph

 We'll build the suggestion box by defining events and behaviors in terms of other events and behaviors.
-If you think of events and behaviors as nodes, we are programming a graph of connected events and behaviors in mind.
+If you think of events and behaviors as nodes, we are programming with a graph of connected events and behaviors in mind.
 Conceptually, we will build a graph like this:

 ![Graph](img/Graph.png)